How To Become an AI Architect: Skills, Salary, and Career Path

 AI architects need to be able to work with programming languages like Python and Java in order to understand and implement the algorithms that are foundational to AI.
 AI architects often use these languages in AI development and machine learning algorithms.

-There are lots of excellent programs and certifications to help you learn the fundamentals while giving you a credential to help you stand out to potential employers.
+There are many excellent programs and certifications to help you learn the fundamentals while giving you a credential to help you stand out to potential employers.

 3. Dive into data science and machine learning

 Data science and machine learning play key roles in artificial intelligence.
-Machine learning enables computers to learn and improve without direct instruction or programming, and insights from data science help AI improve its decision-making and operations.
+Machine learning enables computers to be trained and to improve without direct instruction or programming, and insights from data science help AI improve its decision-making and operations.
 AI architects must understand data structures, big data, and data analysis to incorporate this information.

 If you want to enhance your understanding in any of these areas, consider enrolling in a specialized course or pursuing a machine learning certification that will attest to your proficiency in these concepts.